 Year 7 subjects:

-Religious Education, English, Humanities, Mathematics, Science, Health, Physical Education, Japanese, Transition, Technology, Art, Drama, Multimedia and Information Technology, Music, Pastoral Care.
+Religious Education, English, Humanities, Mathematics, Science, Health, Physical Education, Japanese, Technology, Art, Drama, Multimedia and Information Technology, Music, Pastoral Care.

 Year 8 subjects: